ghi-electronics/Documentation/software/tinyclr/tutorials/tls.md

 # TLS
 ---

 TLS is how the Internet securely works, for banks, airports and security systems.
 We support TLS 1.3, a global security standard.
-All encryption, decryption and certification are done a secure internal memory.
+All encryption, decryption and certification are done in secure internal memory to keep sensitive data safe.

-Below is simple example show to connect https://www.google.com
+Below is simple example showing how to connect to https://www.google.com

 >[!TIP]
 >Needed Nugets: GHIElectronics.TinyCLR.Devices.Network, GHIElectronics.TinyCLR.Networking.Http